-The nearby system hosts the first Earth-sized planet as well as a warm sub-Neptune-sized world, according to a new paper from a team of astronomers that includes Carnegie’s Johanna Teske, Paul Butler, Steve Shectman, Jeff Crane, and Sharon Wang.
+The nearby system hosts the first Earth-sized planet as well as a warm sub-Neptune-sized world, according to a paper from a team of astronomers that included Carnegie’s Johanna Teske.

 “It’s so exciting that TESS, which launched just about a year ago, is already a game-changer in the planet-hunting business,” said Teske, who is second author on the paper.
 “The spacecraft surveys the sky and we collaborate with the TESS follow-up community to flag potentially interesting targets for additional observations using ground-based telescopes and instruments.”

-One such tool, the Planet Finder Spectrograph on the Magellan II telescope at Carnegie’s Las Campanas Observatory in Chile, was a crucial component of this effort.
+The Planet Finder Spectrographn (PFS) on the Magellan II telescope at Carnegie’s Las Campanas Observatory in Chile, was a crucial component of 2019 effort.
 It helped confirm the planetary nature of the TESS signal, and to measure the mass of the newly discovered sub-Neptune.

 The PFS—built by Shectman and Crane using a method pioneered by Butler and his collaborators—works using a technique called the radial velocity method, which is currently the only way for astronomers to measure the masses of individual planets.
 Without known masses, it is very challenging to determine a planet’s density or its general chemical composition.